apache/nuttx/Documentation/components/drivers/special/power/pm/index.rst

   Called by a device driver in
   order to unregister previously registered power management event callbacks.
-Refer to the :ref:`components/power:Callbacks` section for more details.
+Refer to the `Callbacks`_ section for more details.

   **Input Parameters:**